Geeksltd/MSharp.Docs/how-to/database/customPersistence.md

 ## Implementation

 The case of creating entity code and DAL code is very easily handled by setting the entity's `DatabaseMode()` to `Existing`.
-Then M# will not generate the SQL queries for creating the table for you and only generates the code to connect to it in the `[GEN-DAL]` folder.
+Then M# will not generate the SQL queries for creating the table for you.
 You just need to be careful to set correct table and column names for your entity.

 However connecting to external data sources is more involved and you need to do the following: